 The local contact point Middle East Technical University Science and Technology Policy Research Center (METU-TEKPOL) (Prof. Dr. Erkan Erdil, Prof. Dr. Teoman Pamukcu, Dr. Yelda Erden, Muhsin Dogan, Cansu Durukan) also joined implementation of STIR.

 The workshop is attended by Turkey’s key experts from parliamentary committees, ministries, agencies, international organizations, chambers of industry, universities, civil society, media and independent experts.
 This helped support participatory policy evaluation and assessment process.

 STIR framework is welcomed with great attention and high level of interest by participants, who also showed interest in tightening their positions as stakeholders in Inno4SD network after whole day long evaluation, assessment and appraisal discussions moderated by Dr. Serdar Türkeli

 Tangible outputs of the workshop are frame-reflective and frame-critical expert evaluations and appraisals of sustainability transitions and innovations in Turkey to be consolidated and published in a comprehensive STIR Turkey country report.

-STIR workshops will continue to be held in the UK, South Africa, and potentially other countries under Inno4SD.net, green.eu project, funded by European Commission under Innovation for Sustainable Development Network (Inno4SD.net), Green.eu , Horizon 2020 project.
+STIR workshops were held in the UK, South Africa, and potentially other countries under Inno4SD.net, green.eu project, funded by European Commission under Innovation for Sustainable Development Network (Inno4SD.net), Green.eu , Horizon 2020 project.